 These weekly terminations will begin starting prior to NFL Week 1 and continue through the week prior to NFL Week 16.
-Team owners will be able to execute their weekly drops anytime between Tuesday morning and up to 5 minutes prior to each week’s NFL games using their FFPC league management software.
-Owners can also call 1-888-898-FFPC or email email@example.com to notify the FFPC commissioners of their designated weekly drop, in case of an emergency or computer issues.
+Team owners will be able to execute their weekly drops anytime between Tuesday morning and before the official start of each week’s NFL games using their FFPC league management software.
+Owners can also call 1-888-898-FFPC or email firstname.lastname@example.org to notify the FFPC commissioners of their designated weekly drop, in case of an emergency or computer issues.
 The email or phone call must be received during the allotted time for weekly drops.
 The FFPC may also send weekly emails, reminding owners to execute their weekly drops.

 It is the responsibility of each team owner to execute the player drop before the deadline.
 Any drop that is made after the deadline will be considered void and that team will be terminated as per official rules.